leigh-hackspace/Scavenger_hunt/README.md

   source ~/.bashrc
 ```

-Once `bundle install` has finished, run
+## Running server

-copy and rename the env-example and ammend the values to be your own
+Once `bundle install` has finished, copy and rename the env-example and amend the values to be your own
 then run `bin/setup` this will create and configure the data

-`rails -s` in your command line to run the webserver on localhost  (http://localhost:3000)
+Enter `bin/rails s` in your command line to run the webserver on localhost  (http://localhost:3000)

 ---
 ### Contibutors